Arthur Wellesley, 1st Duke of Wellington: Fourth Anglo-Mysore War: 1798–1799

-Seringapatam
+Seringapatam: 1799

 Immediately after their arrival at Seringapatam on 5 April 1799, the Battle of Seringapatam began and Wellesley was ordered to lead a night attack on the village of Sultanpettah, adjacent to the fortress to clear the way for the artillery.
 Because of a variety of factors including the Mysorean army's strong defensive preparations and the darkness the attack failed with 25 casualties due to confusion among the British.
 Wellesley suffered a minor injury to his knee from a spent musket-ball.
-Although they would re-attack successfully the next day, after time to scout ahead the enemy's positions, the affair affected Wellesley.
+Although they re-attacked successfully the next day, after time to scout ahead the enemy's positions, the affair affected Wellesley.
 He resolved "never to attack an enemy who is preparing and strongly posted, and whose posts have not been reconnoitred by daylight".

 Lewin Bentham Bowring gives this alternative account:

 One of these groves, called the Sultanpet Tope, was intersected by deep ditches, watered from a channel running in an easterly direction about a mile from the fort.
 General Baird was directed to scour this grove and dislodge the enemy, but on his advancing with this object on the night of the 5th, he found the tope unoccupied.
 The next day, however, the Mysore troops again took possession of the ground, and as it was absolutely necessary to expel them, two columns were detached at sunset for the purpose.
 The first of these, under Colonel Shawe, got possession of a ruined village, which it successfully held.
 The second column, under Colonel Wellesley, on advancing into the tope, was at once attacked in the darkness of night by a tremendous fire of musketry and rockets.
 The men, floundering about amidst the trees and the water-courses, at last broke, and fell back in disorder, some being killed and a few taken prisoners.
 In the confusion Colonel Wellesley was himself struck on the knee by a spent ball, and narrowly escaped falling into the hands of the enemy.

 A few weeks later, after extensive artillery bombardment, a breach was opened in the main walls of the fortress of Seringapatam.
-An attack led by Major-General Baird secured the fortress.
+An attack led by Major-General David Baird secured the fortress.
 Wellesley secured the rear of the advance, posting guards at the breach and then stationed his regiment at the main palace.
 After hearing news of the death of the Tipu Sultan, Wellesley was the first at the scene to confirm his death, checking his pulse.
 Over the coming day, Wellesley grew increasingly concerned over the lack of discipline among his men, who drank and pillaged the fortress and city.
 To restore order, several soldiers were flogged and four hanged.

 After battle and the resulting end of the war, the main force under General Harris left Seringapatam and Wellesley, aged 30, stayed behind to command the area as the new Governor of Seringapatam and Mysore.
 While in India, Wellesley was ill for a considerable time, first with severe diarrhoea from the water and then with fever, followed by a serious skin infection caused by trichophyton.